B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/IdentifySpuriousGenesTutorial.rst

 Based on output results the user can decide what loci to remove and keep based on the recomendations of the `IdentifySpuriousGenes` module.

+For more information on the `IdentifySpuriousGenes` module, refer to the :docs:`IdentifySpuriousGenes documentation <SchemaRefinery/Modules/IdentifySpuriousGenes>`.